German politician 'regrets' controversial gay chancellor remarks | DW | 26.09.2020

 During the original interview, Merz was asked whether he would have reservations if a gay chancellor were to lead Germany.

-Deputy Chair of the center-left Social Democrats (SPD), Kevin Kühnert tweeted: "This is how someone works who cannot hide the fact that he cannot deal with the normalization of homosexuality.
-Gay men, in particular, have always known this phenomenon: 'I don't care if he's gay as long as he doesn't hit on me.'"
+Another gay politician, deputy chair of the center-left Social Democrats (SPD), Kevin Kühnert tweeted: "This is how someone works who cannot hide the fact that he cannot deal with the normalization of homosexuality."

+Friday's backhanded apology was Merz' third attempt to qualify his comments.
+In an interview with Die Welt on Monday, he said the connection between homosexuality and pedophilia in response to his remarks was "maliciously constructed."

+He then doubled down on his remarks, saying his tolerance always reached its limit when children are targeted and said he would "continue to say this in the future, even when clearly one or another person doesn't like it."

 kmm/mm (AFP, dpa)